 Can you leave a dachshund alone for 8 hours?

 Dachshunds do not do well alone when left alone for more than 4 hours.

 If left inside for too long without human contact or any other dogs to play with, dachshunds may get bored, lonely, and anxious.

-Which can lead them to become unpleasant and destructive by chewing on furniture and barking incessantly until you return.
-Your doxie must have some company when he is home all day so this problem does not occur!
+This can lead them to become unpleasant and destructive by chewing on furniture and barking incessantly until you return.
+Your doxie must have some company when left at home all day so this problem does not occur!